 But even in these situations, while you may not be able to completely switch off this genetic process, a diet that suits you can make a huge difference because it can have a positive effect on your microbiota (the bacterial balance in the gut).

-While on the subject of intestinal bacteria, did you know that bad bacteria and parasites can actually secrete histamine?
+Did you know that bad bacteria and parasites can secrete histamine?
 This extra load of histamine, on top of the histamine in food, can be a huge contributor to histamine intolerance.
 Once these bugs are under control, then your food chemical issues may also go away.
-Yay! 🙂
+Yay!

 It is up to each person to find their own threshold and tolerance levels and discover which foods must be completely avoided (unless they are prepared to suffer the consequences).

 When I compiled a list of foods for my clients to avoid, there was an issue because I found many contradictions in various lists.
 This means that some foods listed as being ok, may in fact not be right for you.